The Metaverse is something you’ve probably heard of already – it’s all anybody seems to be talking about right now.

 There are many people that are interested in the Metaverse, as it is seen as the next big thing in the world of technology.

-There are predictions out there that Metaverse could reach the $800 billion mark by 2024, as it is already sitting at the $47 billion mark thanks to a surge of interest in 2020 when the pandemic peaked.
+There are growth predictions based on current Metaverse statistics and data out there that show that the Metaverse could reach the $800 billion mark by 2024, as it is already sitting at the $47 billion mark thanks to a surge of interest in 2020 when the pandemic peaked.

 There are even some out there that believe that it is worth more right now – $500 billion, to be exact, according to Bloomberg, which makes $47 billion look like chump change.

-Beyond the $800 billion prediction, some think that Metaverse could reach $1 trillion in annual revenue, according to a report by Grayscale.
+Beyond the $800 billion predictions, some think that Metaverse could reach $1 trillion in annual revenue, according to a report by Grayscale.

 This is thanks to some early predictions of where the Metaverse is headed, for example, there have been sections of virtual land being sold for more than $2 million.